 As you become more fluent with spotting and recording a negative thought give it a rating out of 7 according to how far you believe it.
 This is called the Validity of Cognition (VoC) scale.
-It’s similar to the Subjective Unit of Discomfort (SUD) in that it is a rough-and-ready measure of the certainty of your belief (rather than feeling and sensation); where 1 is I really do not believe this at all …… and 7 is I really believe this entirely.
+It’s similar to the Subjective Unit of Discomfort (SUD) in that it is a rough-and-ready measure of an experience.
+The VoC is there to measure the certainty of your belief (rather than feeling and sensation); where 1 is I really do not believe this at all …… and 7 is I really believe this entirely.

-Notice that it is possible you will find yourself making excuses not to record, for reasons I have mentioned.
-This may be because you have hit on something important, so be extra vigilant and make yourself write a summary down.
+Notice that it is possible you will find yourself making excuses not to record.
+You have hit on something important, so be extra vigilant and make yourself write a summary down.

 | What do you feel?
 How bad is it (0-10)?
 The SUD||What were you doing and with whom?||What were your thoughts?
 How far do you believe each one (1 – 7)?|